NematiLab/bmijc/index.md

 ## When & Where
 <a name="whenwhere"></a>

-Every other Wednesday from 11 am - noon.
+Wednesday 11 am - noon (see below for specific dates).

 Emory University School of Medicine, room 169A.